Synthetic lab created diamonds offer an eco-friendly and ethical

 alternative to wedding rings and engagement rings made with real

-Plus, these types of lab grown diamonds have the exact same physical and chemical characteristics as real natural diamonds.
+Plus, these types of lab grown diamonds have the exact same physical characteristics as real natural diamonds.

 And if you have any questions about lab created diamonds, or you would like to send in comments, reviews or pics of your stunning synthetic diamond ring, just use the handy comment box at the end of the page!